johnamcconnell/FaucETH/README.md

 # What

 This faucet uses hCaptcha instead of reCaptcha to not feed the google.
-You can deeplink to a cain with the url parameter `chain` that contains a chain-id.
+You can deeplink to a chain with the url parameter `chain` that contains a chain-id.
 And you can pass an address with the url parameter `address` that will then be pre-filled.

 # Run